 If patents beget prosperity and innovation, we might expect that this explosion in patenting coincided with a vast technological improvement.
 Of course it did not.
-A common measure of technological improvement is the increase in Total Factor Productivity (TFP) - this measures how much additional output can be produced from a given combination of inputs by using those inputs better.
+A common measure of technological improvement is Total Factor Productivity (TFP) - this measures how much output can be produced from a given combination of inputs.
 Higher TFP means, for example, more and better cars from the same labor and other factors such as metal and plastic.
 TFP growth rates do not display a strong trend during the last 50 years.
 They increased during the 1950s and early 1960s, then decreased from the late 1960s until the late 1980s or even early 1990s and then recovered, slightly, during the 1995-2001 period.
 If patents were a good measure of true improvements in productivity, TFP should have tripled or quadrupled during the later period, and its growth rate should have increased steadily.
 Neither happened.
 Indeed, during most of the last thirty years we kept talking and worrying about a dramatic "productivity slowdown".